alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

 ---

-I'm still not done -- now I have the main layout working, I'm chasing a hairline crack that's started appering in the cards, but only on WebKit.
+I'm still not done -- now I have the main layout working, I'm chasing a hairline crack that's started appearing in the cards, but only on WebKit.
 There's an interaction between relative positioning and `border-radius` that's throwing everything off.
 CSS is hard.